 I like to taste the dressing at this point and adjust the seasoning if needed—a pinch more salt or mustard can really bring everything together.

-Step 3: Assemble and Dress the Salad
+Step 3: Combine the Salad Ingredients

 - 24 oz peas